SouthPoleTelescope/spt_candl_data/spt_candl_data/SPT3G_D1_KK_v0/README.md

 covariance, window functions, emulator, and linear corrections of their parent estimator directory — only the bandpowers differ per realization.

+## Data model: response corrections in detail

+Both flavors share the multiplicative systematics emulator (`LensingSystematicsEmu`) and a linear response correction built from the precomputed M matrices in `linear_corrections/`.
+The response correction comes in two forms, one theory-driven and one data-driven.

+### `Mll` — theory-driven linear correction

+The `Mmodes` list specifies which spectra are used to compute linear response corrections to the CMB lensing bandpowers:

+- `kk` accounts for the self-dependence of the lensing spectrum on its own amplitude (i.e., N1).
+- `TT`, `TE`, and `EE` propagate changes in the primary CMB power spectra to the lensing response, since the lensing reconstruction efficiency depends on the shape and amplitude of these spectra.

+The `fiducial_correction` term is a precomputed offset that removes the constant part of this linear expansion so that when the model is evaluated at the fiducial cosmology, the correction equals zero.
+In other words, it anchors the linearized response model to exactly reproduce the fiducial lensing theory at the fiducial parameters.

+(Primary + lensing) vs. lensing-only:

+- **Joint run:** use theory-driven corrections (M acting on theory TT/TE/EE and kk at each step).
+This avoids double counting the data and ensures that changes in primary spectra consistently update the lensing response.
+- **Lensing-only (no primary theory block):** use the data-driven shortcut below, which projects *measured* TT/TE/EE bandpowers (optionally reweighted by cal/beam) through M, while keeping only the kk piece theory-dependent.
+Doing that in a joint run would double-count the primary data and also tie the response to a specific noise realization.

+### `LensOnlyResponseCorrCMBliteBP` — data-driven correction (lensing-only)

+Builds a *data-bandpower-based* correction to the CMB-lensing response using "lite" TT/TE/EE bandpowers instead of theory TT/TE/EE.

+Operations:

+1. Load fixed TT/TE/EE bandpowers D_ell^data (`Dl_data_template_file`).
+2. Reweight those bandpowers by the current sample's calibration and beam
+   parameters:
+   - TT: multiply by Tcal^2 and divide by B_T^2
+   - TE: multiply by Tcal^2 \* Pcal and divide by (B_T \* B_P)
+   - EE: multiply by Tcal^2 \* Pcal^2 and divide by B_P^2

+   (This propagates cal/beam uncertainty into the lensing response without fitting a primary theory.)
+3. Project the reweighted bandpowers through the precomputed linear response matrices M^TT, M^TE, M^EE to obtain a lensing-response correction vector in L-space.
+4. Subtract a precomputed fiducial correction so the net correction is zero at the fiducial point.
+5. Return this correction; the lensing-only likelihood adds it to the fiducial lensing model.

+What it does *not* do:

+- Does not evaluate primary CMB theory spectra at each step (no CAMB/CLASS call).
+- Does not include a primary TT/TE/EE likelihood term; the bandpowers are inputs, not data to fit.

+When to use:

+- In *lensing-only* analyses that do not run a primary theory block.
+It efficiently conditions the lensing response on the observed CMB spectra while letting cal/beam parameters vary.

+When NOT to use:

+- In *joint* CMB-primary + CMB-lensing runs.
+There, you should use the theory-driven linearization (`Mll` with modes [kk, TT, TE, EE]) to avoid double-counting primary data and to keep the response consistent with the theory spectra evaluated at each sample.

+Set `fix_cal: True` and `fix_beam: True` when using lite TT/TE/EE bandpowers, since those products already have calibration and beam uncertainties marginalized out and you do not want to double-count them.
+For analytic marginalization you want to turn the emulator off and set these to True.

 ## Files (per estimator directory)

 | File | Contents |